awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 1. After you download the LOA\-CFA, do one of the following:
    + If you're working with an AWS Direct Connect Partner or network provider, send them the LOA\-CFA so that they can order a cross\-connect for you at the AWS Direct Connect location\.
 If they cannot order the cross\-connect for you, you can [contact the colocation provider](Colocation.md) directly\.
    + If you have equipment at the AWS Direct Connect location, contact the colocation provider to request a cross\-network connection\.
 You must be a customer of the colocation provider\.
-You must also present them with the LOA\-CFA that authorizes the connection to the AWS router, as well as the necessary information to connect to your network\.
+You must also present them with the LOA\-CFA that authorizes the connection to the AWS router, and the necessary information to connect to your network\.

 AWS Direct Connect locations that are listed as multiple sites \(for example, Equinix DC1\-DC6 & DC10\-DC11\) are set up as a campus\.
 If your or your network provider’s equipment is located in any of these sites, you can request a cross\-connect to your assigned port even if it resides in a different campus building\.